docQodly/docs/docs/studio/design-webforms/states.md

 - [`WebForm.disableState`](../../language/WebFormClass#disablestate): Removes the applied differences from the webform.

 :::info
-These functions are designed to target only "Normal" states.
+These functions are designed to target only "Non-Conditional" states.
 In the event a "Conditional" state is used, the function will either return an error or not execute any action.
 :::

 ### Event Handling